badoo/techblog/_posts/2013-10-21-type-checking-in-javascript.md

 > "A TypeError is thrown when an operand or argument passed to a function is incompatible with the type expected by that operator or function" - MDN

-So to avoid both these cases we need to be checking that the values we pass into functions are correct, and that any code we write checks the validity of an operand before using an operator on it.
-If you are coming from a statically typed language like Java then this may seem totally horrible, in which case you might want to consider using a compile to JavaScript language like TypeScript or Dart.
-If however you quite like writing JavaScript, or already have a large code base, all is not lost as performing this type checking does not need to be painful, and can also have a pleasant side effect of helping others to understand you code.
+So to avoid TypeError's we need to be checking that the values we pass into functions are correct, and that any code we write checks the validity of an operand before using an operator on it.
+For example the `.` operator is not compatible with `null` or `undefined` and the `instanceof` operator is not compatible with anything that isn't a function.
+Using these operators on an operand that is not compatible with it will throw a TypeError.
+If you are coming from a statically typed language like Java where you normally don't need to worry about things like this then this may seem totally horrible, in which case you might want to consider using a "compile to JavaScript" language that has static typing, for example [Dart](https://www.dartlang.org/) or [TypeScript](http://www.typescriptlang.org/).
+If however you quite like writing JavaScript, or already have a large JavaScript code base, all is not lost as performing this type checking does not need to be painful, and can also have a pleasant side effect of helping others to understand you code.

 Lets start by looking a fairly straight forward example of getting some data from the server, performing some operations on that data, and then using it to render some HTML.